alinex/node-alinex/src/doc/filestructure.md

 src           // source code
-test          // test data and test suites var           // data and code which maybe changed in installation src         // original data, will be overridden on update example     // examples local       // linked or copied from src (not overridden on update) www           // only webserver src         // source, development
+test          // test data and test suites var           // data and code which maybe changed in installation example     // examples src         // original data, will be overridden on update
 ```